saltstack/salt/doc/topics/cloud/config.rst

         provider: my_ec2:ec2
         profile: ec2-web

-The generation of the salt-cloud grain can be surpressed by the option ``enable_cloud_grains: 'False'`` in the cloud configuration file.
+The generation of the salt-cloud grain can be suppressed by the option ``enable_cloud_grains: 'False'`` in the cloud configuration file.

 Cloud Configuration Syntax